When is Cypriot Independence Day?

 The Republic of Cyprus came into being on 19 August 1960, and on 20 September, Cyprus joined the United Nations, and the British Commonwealth.

-On the stroke of midnight on 1 October 1960, the agreement of independence between United Kingdom, Greece and Turkey and the British governor read a British proclamation declaring the independence of Cyprus
+On the stroke of midnight on 1 October 1960, the agreement of independence between United Kingdom, Greece and Turkey came into force and the British governor read a British proclamation declaring the independence of Cyprus.

 Archbishop Marakios III, the leader of the island's Greek community became the first President of Cyprus.